-Most clinical experts agree that, of the many available today, residential programs yield the best outcomes for people struggling with severe addiction and/or co-occurring disorders.
+Most clinical experts agree that, of the many types of drug treatment available today, residential programs yield the best outcomes for people struggling with severe addiction and/or co-occurring disorders.
 Residential treatment, also known as inpatient treatment, means that clients live in or near the facility in which they are receiving help.
 They live in resource-filled residencies, where they can heal and thrive alongside other peers in treatment.
 They also benefit from round-the-clock care and support as they work to overcome their addiction.

 There are several different types of residential treatment programs out there, as well as a variety of modalities and therapies used in each.
 And these continue to evolve.
-If you have a loved one who is struggling with detrimental drug or alcohol use, and considering , know that not all programs are the same.
+If you have a loved one who is struggling with detrimental drug or alcohol use, and considering inpatient treatment, know that not all programs are the same.
 Some are short-term, some are long-term.
 Some focus on medication management, while others use behavioral therapies.
 There is no one-size-fits-all approach.
 It is important to think about your loved one’s own, unique needs when making this important decision.

 Below are the different types of residential treatment programs you may find in Connecticut: